Callme-Ishmael/MPhys/README.md

 ---

-In our case, applying these methods to \(H \to gg\) or \(H \to b\bar{b}\), we must carefully account for the energy fractions of the subsequent splittings and their angular distributions, as spin correlations will be strongest only in specific regions of phase space.
+In our case, applying these methods to $$H \to gg$$ or $$H \to b\bar{b}$$, we must carefully account for the energy fractions of the subsequent splittings and their angular distributions, as spin correlations will be strongest only in specific regions of phase space.

 To consolidate the method, I’ve sketched the full variable construction as implemented in Richardson’s algorithm.
 See illustration below.
 ![Drawing 2025-03-12 11 14 512 excalidraw (1)](https://github.com/user-attachments/assets/c08aa6e2-de0c-4aeb-9c71-19cdd30f3260)